 Concurrent Degree Options

-The degrees (MS/MPA or MPH/MPA) with the Daniel J. Evans School of Public Affairs are structured for students interested in environmental and occupational health and its use in public health policy and management.
+The degrees (MS/MPA or MPH/MPA) with the Daniel J. Evans School of Public Policy and Governance are structured for students interested in environmental and occupational health and its use in public health policy and management.
 Students will be exposed to economic theory, health services, behavioral sciences, and statistical methods.

 There is an increasing need for leaders in public, private, and nonprofit arenas who can synthesize the complex worlds of science, management, and policy.
 Political and environmental issues have become so important, and the science so complex, that such leadership requires a breadth of knowledge across policy, science, and public health.
 This concurrent degree will train students who are comfortable crossing the boundaries and better able to grapple with the complexities surrounding environmental and public policy issues.

 The MS or MPH thesis can fulfill the MPA degree project IF the topic has a policy/management component and an Evans faculty member is on the thesis supervisory committee.

 Biostatistics II and II (512-513 or 517-518) can fulfill the MPA statistics requirement of AB AF 527 and 528.

 Faculty from both programs are involved in curricular decisions, student advising, and directing research projects.
 Each program identifies total number of credits necessary to graduate.
 Waived classes in either program may require the student to take additional elective requirements to meet minimum credits needed.

 Our MS students can choose from three different areas of concentration:

 Our MPH degree in Environmental and Occupational Health is a department-wide degree http://deohs.washington.edu/eoh